invana/crawlerflow/README.md

-# Web-Crawler
+# Web Crawler Plust

-A micro-framework to crawl the web pages with crawlers configs.
+A micro-framework built on [scrapy](https://scrapy.org/) to crawl the sites.
 It can use [MongoDB](https://www.mongodb.com/), [Elasticsearch](https://www.elastic.co/products/elasticsearch)
-and [Solr](http://lucene.apache.org/solr/) databases to cache and save the extracted data.
+and [Solr](http://lucene.apache.org/solr/) databases to cache the requests and also extract the data using parser configs and save them.

 [![Build Status](https://travis-ci.org/invanatech/web-crawler-plus.svg?branch=master)](https://travis-ci.org/invanatech/web-crawler-plus) |